Holiday Havoc: Venture Christmas Songs

 - This isn't an episode, so uh, you can't rate it!

 "I'm not going to lie to you, it's excruciating having to do those because they always come at a time when we're swamped in production, the holidays are coming up and you don't want to be doing this..."-- Doc Hammer

-Nearly every year since The Venture Bros. has existed Jackson and Doc have provided FRED (formerly QuickStopEntertainment) with a Christmas-themed song sung by various characters in the show.
+From 2004 through 2011 and again in 2015, 2019 and 2021 Jackson and Doc have provided FRED (formerly QuickStopEntertainment) with a Christmas-themed song sung by various characters in The Venture Bros.
 The songs are generally more pop-oriented Christmas songs, sometimes obscure or one-off things.
 You can download the songs via the link below from FRED Entertainment.